vadim7s/AFL/README.md

     - can numeric be categorical due to repeated values
     - what could be keys
 4 Define Entity table and its key & try to loop through columns to identify linked table
+    - take a sample of a pre-defined size from each column
+    - perform set intersection between columns in different tables
+    - determin if one table set is a full subset of another or not 5 Think about a way to store these as attributes for some ML type application